backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Types of ELBs.md

 > [!caution] NLB has **one static IP per AZ** and **supports assigning elastic IP**.
 This feature is important.
 In *ALB and CLB we only get fixed hostname*.

+> [!note] We *cannot use SGs* with NLBs.

 ### Target Groups

 - Supported target groups are:
 	- **EC2 instances**
 	- **IP Addresses**: must be *private IPs*.
 They are used for [[Types of ELBs#^343219|the same reasons as ALB]]
 	- **ALBs**

+### Request Routing
+- If you specify targets using an **instance ID**, traffic is *routed to instances* using the **primary private IP address** specified in the primary network interface for the instance.
+The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
+- If you specify targets using **IP addresses**, you can route traffic to an instance using **any private IP address from one or more network interfaces**.
+This enables *multiple applications on an instance to use the same port*.
+Note that each network interface can have its security group.
+The load balancer rewrites the destination IP address before forwarding it to the target.

 ## Gateway Load Balancer